TK2F/CGModeling-Typing/README.md

 * Word display modes: Katakana, Hiragana, Mixed mode
 * Scoring system with combo bonuses
 * Enhanced feedback with particle effects and screen shake on successful typing
-* On-screen QWERTY keyboard overlay for physical keyboard users (PC)
+* Interactive on-screen cyber keyboard (QWERTY-based) displayed at the bottom of the screen
 * Virtual keyboard for mobile devices
 * Sound effects and background music (toggleable in settings)
-* Local high score saving
+* Local saving for high scores, settings, and progress
 * Responsive design

 ### How to Play